 Is a weekend trip or a day trip to Big Bear in your future?
 Here are 5 things you should know as you plan your time in Big Bear Lake.

 It’s been hard being home and rarely not traveling the past several months.
 For some time everything was closed and slowly things started reopening again.
 Some restrictions, all depending on where you go.

 Driving to Big Bear alone was an adventure in itself.
-Surrounded by glorious mountains, scenic views, and evergreens that compel you to pull over several times.
+Surrounded by glorious mountains, scenic views, and evergreens that will compel you to pull over several times.

 Once you arrive at Big Bear Lake and are surrounded by the beauty of mother nature, you’ll want to plan a longer trip for next time.
-I suggest renting a Big Bear cabin on Airbnb for a longer stay: see rates on booking.com here.
+We suggest renting a Big Bear cabin on Airbnb for a longer stay: see rates on booking.com here.

 What to know for a Day Trip to Big Bear Lake

 1. It’s Four Seasons of Fun

 Unlike Los Angeles that seems to basically have two seasons (winter and summer), you can enjoy all four seasons of fun in Big Bear.

-Being able to experience Fall, Winter, Summer, and Spring means a great deal for those Southern Californian residents looking to enjoy the change of season.
+Being able to experience Fall, Winter, Summer, and Spring means a great deal for those Southern California residents looking to enjoy the change of season.

-A few weeks ago, we drove to Big Bear Lake and were so happy to find cooler temps and fall foliage we were missing in Los Angeles.
+A few weeks ago, we drove to Big Bear Lake and were so happy to find cooler temps and the fall foliage we were missing in Los Angeles.

 At the beginning of November, it snowed.
-Winter is here.
+The arrival of Winter.
 For those of us living in warmer parts of Southern California, we like to drive to see the snow.

 Note: You will need tire chains in the winter to drive into Big Bear.